tiptoppress/category-posts-widget/readme.txt

 * Option to show post thumbnail & set dimension by width & height.
 * Option to crop thumbnails with CSS. <a target="_blank" href="http://tiptoppress.com/css-image-crop/">What is 'CSS Image Crop'?</a>
 * Option to set mouse hover effects for post thumbnail.
-* Jetpack 'Sharing - Show buttons on posts' support
+* Jetpack 'Social buttons on posts' support
+* Option to hide social buttons on output
 * Option to put thumbnail on top
 * Option to hide posts which have no thumbnail.
 * Option to disable widget CSS.